sje30/schol2018/innovations.md

 ## Funder mandates and compliance

-Key Funders in the UK have had policies in place supporting open access for many years.
+Key funders in the UK have had policies in place supporting open access for many years.
 In particular, the Wellcome Trust has mandated Open Access for publications funded by them since 2006, with sanctions for non-compliance.
 Compliance rates (around 90%) are highest for the